forwardemail/email-templates/README.md

 Create, [preview][preview-email] (browser/iOS Simulator), and send custom email templates for [Node.js][node].
 Made for [Forward Email][forward-email] and [Lad][].

+> **Need to send emails that land in the inbox instead of spam folder?
+[Click here to learn how to send JavaScript contact forms and more with Node.js](https://forwardemail.net/docs/how-to-javascript-contact-forms-node-js)**

 ## Table of Contents